-If you've just bought or been given a new iPad (whether it's an iPad 9.7in, iPad Pro 12.9in, iPad Pro 11in or iPad mini 4), and want to know how to set it up and get started, you've come to the right place.
+If you've just bought or been given a new iPad (whether it's a mini, Air, Pro or 10.2in model), and want to know how to set it up and get started, you've come to the right place.
 Apple makes it wonderfully easy to set up and start using its products, which should fill newcomers with confidence; but a little straight-talking guidance never goes amiss.
 That's what we'll try to provide in this article.

 This guide will take you carefully through the process of setting up a new iPad and getting everything started.
 Here's how to get your iPad up and running.

 1. Unbox and switch on the iPad

 The first thing to do is to take the iPad out of its box.
 You may laugh, but unboxing is always our favourite part of buying a new Apple product.
 The company is known for the simple and attractive quality of its packaging, and its understanding of the importance of first impressions.

 Press and hold the Sleep/Wake button (it's located at the top right of the iPad with the screen facing you) and it should wake up.
 Most iPads ship with around 90 percent charge still in them, so it shouldn't need charging at this point...

 2. Charge up (if necessary)

 If the iPad is low on power and doesn't wake up when you hold the Sleep/Wake button, you may need to charge it.
 Take the Apple Power Adapter out of the box and attach the cable to the plug (using the USB connection end) and to the iPad (using the Lightning end - or USB-C in the case of the 2018 iPad Pro models).
 Plug it into the wall and give it 10 minutes.

 3. Insert the SIM card (if you've got a cellular iPad model)